rubenvar/screen-to-cloudinary/README.md

 ## Features (goals)

-- [x] Pass some config for the size of image returned?
+- [x] Pass some config for the size of image returned
-- [ ] Add timestamp to ¿image title? and get it with regex to calculate cache expiration.